jdevfullstack-tutorials/code-testing/README.md

 the tendency is to test
 your code by running the entire program and manually testing it.
-So, you are still testing it without being aware that you are doing it.
+So, you are still testing it without being aware that you are doing the act of testing.

 For example, for students doing programming in Robotics, since their focus is just to know